In your child’s first 3 years of life, they develop important language skills. Here’s how you can help them understand and learn new words.

 -

-To support your child’s language development, engage with their attempts to communicate and repeat what they say correctly while introducing new words.
+To support your child’s language development, engage with their attempts to communicate.
+Repeat what they say, but correct their mistakes and use additional words.

 -